netilon/differify/README.md

         console.log(JSON.stringify(differify.getDiff(a,b)));

-        //OUTPUT (if returnType config property is set to 'json') {
+        //OUTPUT (if the returnType config property is set to 'json') {
             "name": {
                 "path": "$root.name",